 - Go to the More features page of the new SharePoint admin center, and sign in with an account that has admin permissions for your organization.

 If you have Office 365 Germany, sign in to the Microsoft 365 admin center, then browse to the SharePoint admin center and open the More features page.

 If you have Office 365 operated by 21Vianet (China), sign in to the Microsoft 365 admin center, then browse to the SharePoint admin center and open the More features page.

 Under Search, select Open.

-On the search administration page, choose Crawl Log Permissions.
+On the search administration page, select Crawl Log Permissions.

 In the Crawl Log Permissions box, enter names or email addresses.
-The names of valid users or user groups are shown in the list as you type letters in the box.
+The names of valid users or user groups appear in the list as you enter letters in the box.